AMOLEDArekkusu/WeSafe/README.md

 ## Installation

-1. Clone the repository
-2. Open the project in Android Studio
-3. Configure your Google Maps API key in the manifest
+1. Select the version of the app on the Release package
-4. Build and run the application
+2. Download and install the APK file

 **Now available on Huawei AppGallery **